-Birds of Prey, n.: The world’s best skiers converge in the United States each November for the FIS Ski World Cup tour — an alpine event consisting of Mach 2 speeds, on-a-dime turns and simply put: everything there is to love about skiing.
+Birds of Prey, n.: The world’s best skiers converge in the United States each winter for the FIS Ski World Cup tour — an alpine event consisting of Mach 2 speeds, on-a-dime turns and simply put: everything there is to love about skiing.
 Beaver Creek Resort, the one-and-only tour stop in the United States, makes its international statement with one of the more challenging, and beautiful, courses in ski racing.

 Sure, every four years you’ve watched (with envy) the high-spirited spectators at the Winter Olympics, but here’s your best opportunity experience the same ski-frenzy atmosphere on Colorado’s home turf.
 The best part of the Birds of Prey World Cup: It’s free!
 The second best part: The race itself is just a small portion of the festivities.
 At the Bird’s Nest near the finish stadium, spectators enjoy a beer garden, food, live music and camaraderie with fellow fans of ski racing and Beaver Creek’s world-class slopes.